 A flexible way to help staff share in company performance

 Profit sharing has everything to make it attractive, especially in small companies.
 Even though it is optional, it is still an agreement made with staff or their representatives.
 Calculation of the incentive can be based on the company’s trading results.
 In this way, it offers staff a form of variable, collective remuneration that is proportional to the company’s good results.
 Nevertheless, the incentive may also be linked to more targeted performance criteria, not actually appearing in the books of account.
 For example, in the building trade, some incentive agreements are based on meeting completion deadlines or the upkeep of plant and material.
 In services or consulting, customer satisfaction may be an important criterion.
-In this way, an incentive mobilises staff around precise collective objectives on which they clearly have influence.
+In this way, an incentive mobilizes staff around precise collective objectives on which they clearly have influence.
 On one condition: the criteria must be capable of objective measurement.
-By mixing various criteria, an incentive agreement arrives at a customised formula that determines staff bonuses, at least for the next three years.
+By mixing various criteria, an incentive agreement arrives at a customized formula that determines staff bonuses, at least for the next three years.

 Cost now makes it attractive for companies with under 250 staff